VSEflow/EasyGraphDocs/docs/logflow.md

 # Log.flow

 !!! info "Connection and usage description"
-    You can find all of the connection diagrams and a description how to use log.flow with EasyGraph [in the Devices tab](devices.html#logflow-datalogging-system).
+    You can find all of the connection diagrams and a description how to use log.flow with EasyGraph [in the Devices tab](devices.md#logflow-datalogging-system).
 This section is for technical data.

+<video controls autoplay loop src="img/logflowteaser.mp4" style="border-radius: 20px;"> </video>

 ## :material-package-variant: Box contents